2014-15 Tuition and Fees Schedule

 - Master of Arts in Teaching Diversity Grant

-This grant ranges from $1000-$2000 and is available to qualified diversity applicants.
+This grant is $1000 and is available to qualified diversity applicants.
 Priority consideration is given to those who submit their financial aid application by May 1.

 - Federal Subsidized Stafford Loans (formally called Guaranteed Student Loans).
 Congress has passed legislation that makes the Subsidized Stafford loan no longer available for graduate students, starting with the 12/13 aid year.